 <additional> <tlLogic id="0" programID="0" offset="42"/> </additional>

-In SUMO, a traffic light controller can controll an arbitary number of junctions simultaneously.
+In SUMO, a traffic light controller can control an arbitrary number of junctions simultaneously.
 This is accomplished by one of the following methods:

 Note, that in this case the state vector for each phase will be as long as the total number of controlled intersections.
 Also, the tls indices for the connections will differ from the link indices (as the latter starts with 0 for each intersection whereas the tls indices are unique within a controller).